Oatmeal Raisin Cookies

 - 1 1/2 cups (234 g) raisins

 Combine dry ingredients.
-In a medium sized mixing bowl, combine your flour, baking soda, salt, and cinnamon.
-Whisk and set aside.
+In a medium sized mixing bowl, whisk your flour, baking soda, salt, and cinnamon together.
+Set aside.

-Cream butter and sugar.
-In a second bowl or your stand mixer with the paddle attachment, combine your melted butter and sugars.
-Stir for 2-3 minutes.
+Combine wet and dry ingredients.
+In a second bowl whisk together your melted butter and sugars until evenly combined, about 1-2 minutes.
 Add in your eggs and vanilla.
-Mix to combine.
+Whisk to combine.

-Combine wet and dry.
-Add in your dry ingredients, and mix to combine.
+Combine wet and dry mixtures..
+Add in your dry ingredients, and with a wooden spoon or spatula stir to combine.
 Be careful to not overmix.

 Add oats and raisins.
-Stir in your oats, and raisins with a rubber spatula.
+Stir in your oats, and raisins with a rubber spatula or wooden spoon.

 Cool cookies.
 Allow cookies to cool 5 minutes on the cookie sheet before transferring the cookies to cool on a cooling rack.